Create index in MongoDB

 )

-Note that, If the specification of the option had been split into multiple documents like this: { unique: true }, { sparse: true, expireAfterSconds: 3600 } the index creation operation would have failed.
+Note that, if the specification of the option had been split into multiple documents like this: { unique: true }, { sparse: true, expireAfterSeconds: 3600 }, the index creation operation would have failed.

-The following options are available for all index types except differently defined:
+The following options are available for all index types except those defined differently:

 ParameterTypeDescription